RadeelAhmad/eJPT-CheatSheet/README.md

 ```
 - recommended

-> this also give us private key just copy it and exit the msfconsole.
+> this also give us private key (use `loot` to see the path)just copy it and exit the msfconsole.
 Create a new file `nano ssh_key` and add that key.

 ```shell
 chmod 0400 ssh_key